Translated as ‘doors’ in Arabic, Abwab is an exhibition acting as a snapshot of design activity in the region and a highlight of Dubai Design Week.

 In its fifth edition, Abwab designers are invited to take full creative responsibility for the outer and inner skins of their pavilion structures alongside developing the experiences within.
 Audiences will engage with the creative ideas of designers from Eastern Provinces of Saudi Arabia supported by Ithra, India and Lebanon who are tasked with redefining the experience of learning.

-Representing Saudi Arabia’s heritage, Azaz Architects will design a pavilion along the concept of restoration.
-Exploring the dynamics of our memory, Busride Studio will be creating a memory bank for the Indian Pavilion.
-The Lebanese pavilion will see the interactive Silent Echoes installation by T Sakhi Architects, designed to capture social interaction in the digital age.
+Representing Saudi Arabia’s heritage, Azaz Architects will design a pavilion celebrating the art of weaving.
+Exploring the dynamics of our memory, Busride Studio will be creating a neural net celebrating India's stories for the Indian Pavilion.
+The Lebanese pavilion will see the interactive Wal(l)tz installation by T Sakhi Architects, designed to capture social interaction in the digital age.

 Audiences will have the opportunity to play with the pavilions themselves, pull them apart and put them back together again.
 A celebration of learning, these pavilions are places to associate emotion with knowledge, and leave an everlasting impact.